 3. Find the right Music

 As for me there is no way that I can push through an entire workday of coding or designing without the appropriate music to keep me motivated.
 For me its either intense techno or alternative music that sustains me throughout the day.
-I can be wrong about this but I believe it’s important that whatever genre you decide to listen to, to make sure its music that can be easily filtered out while keeping the work ethic at full throttle.
-For myself, I can not listen to music that makes me think about the words or sucks me into wanting to fall asleep, both of which becomes a distraction.
+I can be wrong about this but I believe it’s important that whatever genre you decide to listen to, to make sure its music can be easily filtered out while keeping the work ethic at full throttle.
+For myself, I can not listen to music that makes me think about the words or sucks me into wanting to fall asleep, both of which become a distraction.
 Finding a happy medium will increase your drive immensely and will make the day fly right by.

 4. Go Incognito